- Court Services

 Any person(s) 18 years or older or any individual(s) doing business as a company may file a small claims case.
 A parent or guardian may file on behalf of a minor child.
 Each person who is a party to the claim must appear at the Clerk’s office to sign necessary paperwork in the presence of a deputy Clerk.
 Documents not signed in front of the Clerk require notarized signatures.

 Clerk employees cannot give legal advice, however Clerk’s office personnel will provide you with the necessary forms for filing a small claims case.
-Answers to commonly asked small claims questions are available on our website’s frequently asked questions section.
+Answers to commonly asked small claims questions are available below in the frequently asked questions section.

 Filing a Claim

-If you choose to file a claim, you must file the items listed below as well as the appropriate filing fee and service fee at any of our locations.
+If you choose to file a claim, you must file the items listed below as well as the appropriate filing and service fees at any of our locations.
 You can access forms in our document center or obtain them from any office location.

 What to Expect After Filing